babashka/babashka/doc/dev.md

   to make the driver compatible with Graal.
 The driver is part of `bb` since `v0.0.89`.
 - Sqlite: I feel like I'm close to a working solution, but it hangs.
 It adds 20MB to the binary.
-But since it has a nice CLI we can also shell out to it (there's en example in the examples dir).
+Since sqlite has a nice CLI we could also just shell out to it (there's an example in the examples dir).
 We could also build a `babashka.sqlite` namespace around the CLI maybe similar to `babashka.curl`.
 See [#385](https://github.com/borkdude/babashka/issues/385) for details.